Alaska Paid Solicitor for Charitable Organizations Bond: A Comprehensive Guide

-The Alaska Paid Solicitor for Charitable Organizations surety bond can cost anywhere between $125 to $500 per year.
+The Alaska Paid Solicitor for Charitable Organizations surety bond can cost anywhere between $125 to $500 per year or $13 to $50 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $10,000 bond requirement.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.

 Alaska Statute 45.68.900 defines a paid solicitor as a person who is employed, procured, or engaged, directly or indirectly, by a paid solicitor to solicit.
 Exemptions to this definition include:

 - Salaried officers

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.